umalabs/pocop/README.md

 MAC = HMAC(K<sub><i>RS_2</i></sub>, HMAC(MAC, m<sub><i>RS_2</i></sub>))

-These nested, chained HMACs constructions applied on tokens, claims, tickets or cookies may be used to implement both new authorization protocols and to enhance existing ones.
+These nested, chained HMACs constructions applied on tokens, claims, tickets, cookies and macaroons may be used to implement both new authorization protocols and to enhance existing ones.

 ## Acknowledgment